bettycakez/blog/content/posts/startup_fundraising_ops_guide.md

 ![Fundraising materials](/img/fundraising_investmentmaterials.png)

 The **2-pager memo** is your no-fluff, all-text summary to reel investors in and as pre-read for deeper conversations during the intro meeting.
 You can link to it in any warm or cold intro email.
-We found this better to send over than a deck as it’s easier for an investor to scan through and gives you facetime to unveil other gems illustrated in the deck during the intro meeting; plus, you have an automatic follow-up of sending over the deck post-meeting to keep the conversation going.
+We found this better to send over than a deck as it’s easier for an investor to scan through and gives you an opportunity during the intro meeting to create an "ah ha!" moment with the deck narrative; plus, you have an automatic follow-up of sending over the deck post-meeting to keep the conversation going.

 The **pitch deck** serves as the magnum opus of your business, that can be standalone or complement your verbal pitch, and should cover answers to investors’ most common questions.

 Both of these live in your **[data room](https://carta.com/learn/startups/equity-management/data-room/)**, a folder where all the materials for diligence are housed that you send to qualified investors who are serious about you and farther along in process.
 What you include in your data room can vary based on your narrative ([those gems and risks](#6-evangelize-your-gems-in-every-meeting--and-protect-your-risks)).
 For example, if you’re a care delivery provider pioneering a new care paradigm, you may want to include patient metrics or research papers that highlight the outcomes of your model.

-Here are documents we had in our data room for our seed:
+Here are docs we had in our data room for our seed:

 ![Fundraising data room](/img/fundraising_dataroom.png)